Results by Title # A B C D E F G H I J K L M N O P Q R S T U V W Z

 Harvard University Press, 2018

-Eight percent of our DNA contains retroviruses that are millions of years old.
-Anna Marie Skalka explains how our evolving knowledge of these particles has advanced genetic engineering, gene delivery systems, and precision medicine.
-Retroviruses cause disease but also hold clues to prevention and treatment possibilities that are anything but retro.
+Approximately eight percent of our DNA contains retroviral sequences that are millions of years old.
+Through engaging stories of scientific discovery, Anna Marie Skalka explains our evolving knowledge of these ancient denizens of the biosphere and how this understanding has significantly advanced research in genetic engineering, gene delivery systems, and precision medicine.

 [more]